davidbfrogman/ljpHeroku/readme.md

 - I figured out the Inject is not a function error.
 Which was caused by the bundles.json file having depCache = true.
 If you manage to screw this up again that's most likely the problem.

 - jspm update aurelia-bootstrapper aurelia-fetch-client aurelia-framework aurelia-history-browser aurelia-loader-default aurelia-logging-console aurelia-router aurelia-templating-binding aurelia-templating-resources aurelia-templating-router

+- For my weird run in with prerender.
+The things that ended up fixing it were to run jspm update (not just the aurelia framework), and then I couldn't get it to work locally unless I bundled my app.
+Not sure why, but that seemed to fix it.